Dementia Care - Derriford Hospital

 PL6 8DH

-Alzheimer's disease is the most common and publicised cause, however vascular, Lewy bodies and frontal temporal dementia s are also diseases which may lead to these symptoms.
-As with most diseases we can all reduce our risk by taking exercise, improving our diet, quitting smoking/drinking, and working our brain with puzzles or crosswords.
+Alzheimer's disease is the most common and publicised cause; however, vascular, Lewy bodies, and frontotemporal dementia are also diseases that may lead to these symptoms.
+As with most diseases, we can all reduce our risk by taking exercise, improving our diet, quitting smoking/drinking, and working our brains with puzzles or crosswords.

 - We are working to ensure that patients with dementia are treated with respect and dignity and given the appropriate care.